militelj/cps276_examples/README.md

 * php_pdo - Example of using pdo for doing mysql commands.
 Also demonstrates a basic MVC type structure using a modular site.
 This is what the solution was prototyped after.
 Important example to study.
 * php_sessions - Example of using sesssions with PHP
 * php_web - Example of parsing XML via PHP
+* wordPress-examples - 15 Theme examples which demonstrate different things you can do with themes.
+Must have wordpress installed to view the themes.